gquelch/Nuke-ColourChecker_GQ/README.md

 I designed this tool to be able to better make use of Macbeth charts for VFX projects.

-The idea was having a more streamlined way of compare your Render and Reference colour checkers, being able to view either one on top of the other, so you can closely match up the colours.
+The idea was having a more streamlined way of compare your Render and Reference colour checkers, being able to view either one on top of the other, so you can closely match up the colours

 Correct digital MacBeth charts can be found [here](http://www.nukepedia.com/gizmos/draw/x-rite-colorchecker-classic-2005-gretagmacbeth) in many colourspaces, as EXR download or Nuke Gzimo.